MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/dicom-proxy-url-support.md

 4. Resolve QueryTag
 5. Resolve QueryTagError

-Here is an example of a fully qualified image location URL.
+Here's an example of a fully qualified image location URL.
 The URL could be found in the standard response for a STOW operation for a DICOM service that has data partition enabled, with partition name "foo".

 `https://localhost:63838/v2/partitions/foo/studies/1.2.826.0.1.3680043.8.498.13230779778012324449356534479549187420/series/1.2.826.0.1.3680043.8.498.77033797676425927098669402985243398207/instances/1.2.826.0.1.3680043.8.498.13273713909719068980354078852867170114`